This is my morning routine, including the use of nootropics, image-streaming, and soundwave meditation.

 So I make sure to follow a pretty strict morning routine.
 Some days I fail to follow each step, especially when I’m traveling, but when I get everything right, then I feel great for the rest of the day!

-I get up around 5:30 am.
-I have a sensor mat underneath my mattress which determines my sleep rhythm, pulse and movements, information that are then used by the connected alarm clock1 which then wakes me up with a subtle light when my sleep is at its lightest.
-Our bedroom can be made pitch black even in the middle of the day, by using heavy-duty blinders for all windows, so the wake-up light helps keep my circadian rhythm2 in check.
+I get up around 6:30 am.
+I have a sensor mat underneath my mattress which determines my sleep rhythm, pulse, and movements, information that is then used by the connected alarm clock1 which then wakes me up with a subtle light when my sleep is at its lightest.
+Our bedroom can be made pitch black with heavy-duty blinders for all windows, so the wake-up light helps keep my circadian rhythm2 in check.

 - A pinch of Himalayan salt.